-There was a noticeable vibration on the upper balcony where we were seated.
+Plus, there was a noticeable vibration on the upper balcony where we were seated.
 Even the water in the water glasses jiggled.
 With a very polite, “Excuse me”, I was able to use that as my reason to bail and bolt to the Maitre ‘d stand.

-This time, I was let to a table for two (so far so good) except that it was literally two inches apart from another table for two.
+This time, I was led to a table for two (so far so good) except that it was literally two inches apart from another table for two.
 This would be fine if I was a “two” but as a solo, it’s extremely awkward for me to sit so close to another couple.